Apart from the obvious environmental reasons why this topic should be

 debated on Birding-aus, we should not forget that some of our birding,

-ornithological and ecological colleagues, and/or their families lost their
+ornithological and ecological colleagues, and/or their families

 lives and/or all of their possessions in the fires.